zguo0525/zguo0525.github.io/index.md

 ## **Value Creation + Investment = Wealth**

-I am an investor and entrepreneur with a Ph.D. from MIT in data-efficient machine learning.
+I am an investor and entrepreneur with a Ph.D. in data-efficient machine learning from MIT.

-Prior to MIT, I obtained my B.A. with the highest honors in physics from UC Berkeley.
-I've co-founded multiple startups and a venture DAO, all driven by pushing the boundaries of **what's possible** and delivering **practical solutions** that make a lasting impact.
+Prior to MIT, I obtained my B.A. in physics and English from UC Berkeley.
+I've funded a few startups and a venture DAO, driven by pushing the boundaries of **what's possible** and making a lasting impact with **practical and elegant solutions**.

+In my free time, I like reading, writing, and researching.

 ---